 - Chocolate cupcakes

-- Spoon the mixture into the prepared patty cases and pop into the oven.
-Bake for 18-20 minutes or until just cooked through.
-Set cakes out onto a wire rack and leave to cool completely.
+- Bake cupcakes for 18-20 minutes or until just cooked through.
+Set cakes on a wire rack and leave to cool completely.

 - Nutella buttercream